MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft-graph.md

 |Medium     | 35-69        |
 |Low     | 1-34        |

 Depending on the granularity you would like for measuring the affinity, you can use either affinity level or score.
-Affinity scope gives you more precise control.
+Affinity score gives you more precise control.

 ## Supported countries/regions